wazo-pbx/xivo-blog/content/articles/wazo-admin-ui.md

 # Technicals

 The new admin interface is built with Python, Flask, WTForms, Admin-LTE, Bootstrap.
-The plugin system uses the underlying Debian package system, that offers some garanties about consistency and conflict detection.
+The plugin system uses the underlying Debian package system, that offers some guarantees about consistency and conflict detection.